rust-lang/reference/src/items/modules.md

 struct, enumeration, union, type parameter or crate can't shadow the name of a module in scope, or vice versa.
 Items brought into scope with `use` also have this restriction.

+The `unsafe` keyword is syntactically allowed to appear before the `mod` keyword, but it is rejected at a semantic level.
+This allows macros to consume the syntax and make use of the `unsafe` keyword, before removing it from the token stream.

 ## Module Source Filenames